 - Nominate people who will agree to supervise the fire until it is out, and give their contact details to the council

-- Before lighting up, check the long range weather forecast to make sure it won't be too windy
+- Before lighting up, check the long-range weather forecast to make sure it won't be too windy

 Tell the neighbours what is planned so they can close their windows if smoke might be a problem, and even better, invite them to attend the event.

-"Council just want to know that people are being proactive," he said.
+"Council just wants to know that people are being proactive," he said.
 "There's not that many [applications] I've declined; we try to find a safe or right way for people to do what they want to do."

 Kevin Holmes is a fire safety officer (Waikato) with the NZ Fire Service.
 He says there should be a minimum 10-metre safety zone around the fire - "make sure there's no dry or dead undergrowth around where the fire will be burning."

-And you don't want people getting too close to the bonfire, so putting up a barrier tape to create a safety zone - a minimum of 10 metres - is a good idea.
+And you don't want people getting too close to the bonfire, so putting up barrier tape to create a safety zone - a minimum of 10 metres - is a good idea.

 The service's control room in Auckland (09 486 7949) needs to be notified - preferably with a contact name, phone number and address.
-The time the fire is to be lit, and time it is expected to burn for is also useful.
+The time the fire is to be lit, and the time it is expected to burn for are also useful.
 This is so that the service knows it's a controlled burn and doesn't get called out unnecessarily by a well-meaning passing motorist.
 Or neighbour.